unicef/publicgoods-toolkit/community.md

 to connect these commerical participants to new business opportunities.

-**KEY RECOMMENDATION**: Financial sustainability can look different across a project's stages.
-The types and sources of available funding options might change as a project progresses.
+**KEY RECOMMENDATION**: Consider how you might approach financial sustainability differently across your DPG's project stages.
+The sources and types of funding options might change as a project progresses.

 EXAMPLE: Your agency might be able to cover seed funding, as was the case with the World Bank's Global Facility for Disaster Reduction and